Skip to main content

 • raw payload bytes

-• decoded JSON fields (if codec is set correctly)
+• decoded JSON fields (if the codec is correct)

 Troubleshooting checklist (quick)